alifsemi/alif_conductor-demo/Conductor-Tool.md

 ```

 Build both cores and program to Alif Devkit.
 Now output should show that clocks are changed, and
-memory reading failed (HE read gave 0xdeaddead, and HP gave 0x00000000) instead of the sram0/1 binary content.
+memory reading failed (HE read gave 0xdeaddead, and HP read gave 0xdeaddead) instead of the sram0/1 binary content.
 This proved that
 HE core can’t access SRAM1 and HP core can’t access SRAM0.
 Also, clocks should have changed, 80Mhz
-to HE core and 200Mhz to HP core like we set with the Conductor tool.<br>
+to HE core and 200Mhz to HP core like we set with the Conductor tool.<br><br>
 The Conductor tool configures UARTs with pinmux.
 You can test this by commenting out the line:

 `init_system();`